PrepForDev/fndWikiUpdater/README.md

 8. connects to the wiki language by language and compare pages content with generated content -> update only if contents are not the same
 9. connects to Google Drive, checks for new heroes and pets portraits compared to the existing file list in the FilesPage page (used in /Module:Picture for a lot of templates)
    -> if new files are found, download them, upload them to the wiki, update the FilesPage and then delete the temp files
+10. also downloads all unity files for dragonspire map, draws maps from those files, regroups them into grids for a quick overview
+    ->if new maps/grids are found (compares file sizes if maps/grids already exist), uploads everything to the wiki, update the FilesPage and then delete the temp files

 all of this is logged both in your shell and in a log file